Grand tourer: 1954 FIA Appendix J

-Prior to 1954, internationally agreed motor-sport regulations existed only for Racing Cars and Sports Cars (FIA Appendix C).
-After a testy gestation period, the FIA introduced for the 1954 motor racing calendar new "Appendix J" regulations covering Production Touring Cars, tuned Special Touring Cars, Gran Turismo Cars, and Production Sports Cars.
-This was the first officially sanctioned international recognition of the Gran Turismo category.
+Prior to 1954, internationally agreed motor-sport regulations existed only for racing cars and sports cars (FIA Appendix C).
+After a testy initial period, the FIA introduced for the 1954 motor racing calendar new "Appendix J" regulations covering production touring cars, tuned special touring cars, gran turismo cars, and production sports cars.
+This was the first officially sanctioned international recognition of the gran turismo category.

-The 1954 Gran Turismo regulations stipulated cars for personal transport with closed bodywork built by the manufacturer of the chassis, although open bodies and special coachwork were admissible if listed in the official catalog of the manufacturer of the chassis and if the weight of the car was at least the same as the closed standard model.
+The 1954 gran turismo regulations stipulated cars for personal transport with closed bodywork built by the manufacturer of the chassis, although open bodies and special coachwork were admissible if listed in the official catalog of the manufacturer of the chassis and if the weight of the car was at least the same as the closed standard model.
 Minimum production was 100 cars during 12 months and cars needed to have only two seats.

-Fittingly, Gran Turismo categories (under 1500 and over 1500) were first included in round 3 of the 1954 FIA World Sports Car Championship at the Mille Miglia (the first placed GT being the Lancia Aurelia B20 GT of Serafini and Mancini).
-GT entries would become a regular feature alongside their Sports Car brethren at international races from this time forward: GTs raced in World Championship rounds at the Targa Florio from 1955, Nürburgring from 1956, Sebring from 1957, Le Mans from 1959, and Buenos Aires from 1960 (from which year every round of the World Championship included GT cars).
+Gran turismo categories (under 1500 and over 1500) were first included in the World Sportscar Championship in round three of the 1954 season at the 1954 Mille Miglia (the first placed GT car being the Lancia Aurelia B20 GT of Serafini and Mancini).
+GT entries would become a regular feature alongside their sports car brethren at international races from this time forward: GT cars raced in world championship rounds at the Targa Florio from 1955, Nürburgring from 1956, Sebring from 1957, 24 Hours of Le Mans from 1959, and Buenos Aires from 1960 (from which year every round of the world championship included GT cars).
 In 1960 and 1961 an FIA Coupé de Grand Tourisme (Grand Touring Cup) was awarded.

+In 1962-1984 seasons (except of the 1982 season) World Sportscar Championship titles were awarded to manufacturers of GT cars alongside to manufacturers of Sports prototypes.

-The FIA Grand Touring category came to be known as "Group 3", and is defined in the 1961 Appendix J (English) regulation as: "Vehicles built in small series for customers who are looking for better performance and/or maximum comfort and are not particularly concerned about economy.
+The FIA grand touring category came to be known as "Group 3", and is defined in the 1961 Appendix J (English) regulation as: "Vehicles built in small series for customers who are looking for better performance and/or maximum comfort and are not particularly concerned about economy.
 Such cars shall conform to a model defined in a catalog and be offered to the customers by the regular Sales Department of the manufacturer."

 1962–1965 International Championship for GT Manufacturers

-In 1962 the FIA, addressing concerns to reduce the speeds attained in sports car racing following the disastrous accident at Le Mans in 1955, shifted focus from Appendix C Sports Cars to production based GT cars of Appendix J. The previous World Sportscar Championship title was discontinued, being replaced by the International Championship for GT Manufacturers, won by the Ferrari 250 GTO in 1962, 1963 and 1964.
+In 1962 the FIA, addressing concerns to reduce the speeds attained in sports car racing following the disastrous accident at Le Mans in 1955, shifted focus from Appendix C sports cars to production based GT cars of Appendix J. The previous World Sportscar Championship title was discontinued, being replaced by the International Championship for GT Manufacturers, won by the Ferrari 250 GTO in 1962, 1963 and 1964.